 Host/Hostess at test reception

 As a host/hostess at the test reception, you prepare the test rooms and waiting room as well as welcome people who arrive at the test reception when we are open for drop-in on Mondays from 17:00 to 20:00.
 After closing, you will return the rooms as they were.
-Another task in the host/hostess role is to hand out self-sampling kits for chlamydia.
+Another task in the host/hostess role is to hand out self-sampling kits for chlamydia and gonorrhea.
 In your work as a host/hostess, you are important in your treatment of visitors.
 You make visitors feel welcome and well looked after when they visit us.
 You have a central role in the test team as it is you who makes sure that the work at the test reception is flowing.
 You are the coordinator in place.
 This role suits those studying at university and high school as you can combine this on-site task with your studies.

 Volunteer in support activities

 Here you engage in the psychosocial support activities for people living with HIV and their close ones.
 In this activity you will help in practical tasks, psychosocial activities, conversations and other issues that may arise.
 As a volunteer in support activities, we wish you to have a background in or are currently studying to be a social worker, educator, psychologist, therapist, nurse, doctor or other in healthcare and welfare.
 In this part of the organization we are asked several times about issues of a legal nature, so we would like to see volunteers with experience and competence of law.
 In your role, you make a difference in our support activities.
 Evaluation from volunteers shows that involvement in support activities provides a sense of self worth, meaningfulness, knowledge and valuable experience of meeting people living with HIV, from different cultures and backgrounds.
 Your humanity makes a difference!